College of Musical Education

 - Satisfactory progress in applied study (through regularly scheduled applied juries, which determine performance achievement).

-An admission interview to assess the academic progress and readiness of the student to enter the music education program occurs at the end of MUED 2400.
+An admission interview to assess the academic progress and readiness of the student to enter the music education program occurs through the Music Education Sophomore Review process completed during MUED 2400.
 The music education faculty will review a portfolio submitted by each student, which documents evidence of skill development in the areas of teaching effectiveness, musicianship, critical thinking, and professional dispositions.

 Specialization in Music Education